hasura/graphql-engine/graphql/manual/deployment/heroku/securing-graphql-endpoint.rst

 (optional) Use the access key with the CLI
 ------------------------------------------

-In case you're using the CLI to open the hasura console, use the access-key flag when you open the console:
+In case you're using the CLI to open the Hasura console, use the ``access-key`` flag when you open the console:

 .. code-block:: bash